MarieHouillon/FACILE-RS-actions/README.md

 ### create_datacite

 Creates a DataCite XML file following the [DataCite Metadata Schema 4.3](https://schema.datacite.org/meta/kernel-4.3/).
-The information needed for this can be taken from (a list) of locations given as URL or local file path. `METADATA_LOCATIONS` must point to YAML files following an adaptation of [DataCite JSON](https://github.com/datacite/schema/tree/master/source/json/kernel-4.3). `CREATORS_LOCATIONS` and `CONTRIBUTORS_LOCATIONS` point to similar files which contain a list of `creators` or `contributors`, repectively.
+The information needed for this can be taken from (a list) of locations given as URL or local file path. `CODEMETA_LOCATION` must point to a [codemeta.json](https://codemeta.github.io) file. `CREATORS_LOCATIONS` and `CONTRIBUTORS_LOCATIONS` point to similar files which contain a list of `creators` or `contributors`, repectively.

-For examples, see https://git.opencarp.org/openCARP/openCARP/blob/master/METADATA.yml and https://git.opencarp.org/openCARP/openCARP/blob/master/CONTRIBUTORS.yml.
+For an example, see [here](https://git.opencarp.org/openCARP/openCARP/blob/master/codemeta.json).

 ```
-usage: create_datacite [-h] [--metadata-location METADATA_LOCATIONS]
+usage: create_datacite [-h] [--codemeta-location CODEMETA_LOCATION]
                        [--creators-location CREATORS_LOCATIONS]
                        [--contributors-location CONTRIBUTORS_LOCATIONS] [--version VERSION]
                        [--issued ISSUED] [--datacite-path DATACITE_PATH]